 SixtyEight is run by Iben Bach Elmstrøm and Christopher Sand-Iversen.

 Iben holds a BA (Hons) in Fine Art from Sir Cass and an MFA in Curating from Goldsmith's University.

-Christopher studied a BA in Art History at the Courtauld Institute of Art and an MA in Visual Culture at the University of Copenhagen.
+Christopher holds a BA in Art History from the Courtauld Institute of Art and an MA in Visual Culture from the University of Copenhagen.

 SixtyEight Art Institute was established as 68 Square Metres in a paint factory from the 1940s, which had been given to cultural entrepreneurs and small creative business for a number of years.
 We created an exhibition space in an old laboratory within the existing industrial structure, which was part of a dynamic group of artists, musicians, designers, event organisers, and urban gardeners.
 Together we brought a new set of possibilities and cultural activities to the area.
 We were at the same time part of a movement of exhibition spaces and commercial galleries to the East Amager quarter of Copenhagen, and took the opportunity to initiate and organise a coordination of the galleries and cultural activities in the neighbourhood through a concept called First Fridays.
 The aim was to promote the visibility of and access to the more remote locations in the industrial neighbourhood.

 SixtyEight Art Institute is supported by Statens Kunstfond and Bikubenfonden

 Københavns Kommunes Billedkunstudvalg